Eye Disease Diagnosis & Management In Calgary

 Both forms cause significant damage to central vision, impacting your ability to read and see faces.

-Symptoms of macular degeneration or age-related macular degeneration (AMD) include:
+Symptoms of macular degeneration or age-related macular degeneration (AMD) can include:

 • Blurry vision